PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-12 05:59:36
+Last updated: 2024-04-12 06:00:13
-Random Quote: A grievous wound, aye, but Thoros healed it.
-There's never been no better healer.  -  Lem Lemoncloak
+Random Quote: A reader lives a thousand lives before he dies.
+The man who never reads lives only one.  -  Jojen Reed